-Student or graduate of a geomatics engineering technology program or other post-secondary education program in Canada not accredited by the Canadian Board of Examiners for Professional Surveyors (CBEPS)
+Student or graduate of a geomatics engineering technology program or other post-secondary education programs in Canada not accredited by the Canadian Board of Examiners for Professional Surveyors (CBEPS)

 If you are a student in a geomatics engineering technology program and considering a career as a BC land surveyor, you should become a Survey Student with the Association of BC Land Surveyors.
-There is no cost, and you will receive Association communications and information about educational seminars.
-Survey Students are encouraged to attend the Association’s Annual General Meeting and regional meetings.
+There is no annual fee, and you will receive Association communications and information about educational seminars.
+Survey Students are encouraged to attend the Association’s Annual General Meeting.

 Apply to become a Survey Student with the Association.

 Graduates of recognized two-year geomatics engineering technology diploma programs and other programs may obtain a CBEPS Certificate of Completion following successful completion of CBEPS examinations.
 Based on courses completed, CBEPS may exempt graduates from some of the CBEPS examinations.
 A list of technical institutes and specific exemptions are identified on the CBEPS website.

 Having obtained a Certificate of Completion, you may enter into a term of articles under a BC Land surveyor and register with the Association as a Land Surveyor in Training.